ethereum/EIPs/EIPS/eip_FST.md

 ### Application Example 1 (Service on demand)
 A company wants to emit a license for software that it develops the machine with this software wants to send a paid token with its custom data to a user wallet to enable software X on machine Y for 1 yr.
 The token can't be transferred after finalization with or without data or after a certain amount of transfer.
-The multi transfer can be useful in case of using other contracts before using different company wallets.
+The multi transfer can be useful in case of using other contracts before, or using different company wallets.

 ### Application Example 2 (Validation service)
 let Actor1 Actor2 buy 2 different Token and wants to make a Deal with a Validation using a contract Validator.